kaushalji451/delta/README.md

 # delta
-this is first delta class
+this is first delta class.